 Exempted introduction declarations

-Also known as a Post-Introduction Declaration (PID).
+Also known as a Post-Introduction Declaration.
 For some types of exempted introductions, you must submit a once-off post-introduction declaration.
 This is on top of your usual annual declaration obligations.

-- chemicals that you have categorised as very low risk for human health and the environment
+• chemical categorised as very low risk for human health and the environment.

 When you must submit a post-introduction declaration for exempted introductions